Part 9: How To Answer Comprehension Questions

 If we need to discuss Harper Lee’s use of metaphor, we’d state:

-To describe courage to his Jem, Atticus uses the metaphor of courage as “a man with a gun in his hand” to personify what courage is not.
+To describe courage to Jem, Atticus uses the metaphor of courage as “a man with a gun in his hand” to personify what courage is not.

-You’ll note that in the above response, we’ve incorporated the technique and example from the T.E.E statement.
+This answer uses the technique and example from the T.E.E statement.

-Now we need to explain it.
+Now we need to explain the example.

 4. Explain your example